 Employee Net Promoter Score may also be subject to cultural differences, and the scores may vary in different regions or countries, with employees less likely to give a high score. eNPS doesn’t always provide information subjected to the context.

 Pertaining to these issues, many experts discourage considering other companies or industries as benchmarks for eNPS.
 On the contrary, experts say that organizations should start with a score and work on improving it.

 There are fair chances that the eNPS of an organization may be lesser than the NPS, as the employees who work for an organization expect more from it than customers do.
 This awareness can help organizations interpret employee Net Promoter Score.

 However, here are some tips on how to use the eNPS effectively to get better results:

-1. The management of your organization should know why the survey is being administered to the employees and the methods of following up once the responses are collected should be pre-determined.
+1. The management of your organization should know why the survey is being administered to the employees.
+The methods of following up once the responses are collected should be pre-determined.

-2. The survey will yield better results if it is responsive and can be accessed even with hand-held devices like tablets or mobile phones so that employees can answer them quick and easy.
+2. The survey will yield better results if it is responsive and can be accessed even with hand-held devices like tablets or mobile phones so that employees can answer them quickly and easily.

 4. Employee happiness isn’t a one-time business.
 If you can’t remember the last time you asked your employee if they were happy in the workplace, then the time to ask is now!
 Employee engagement and employee satisfaction are the two pillars of an organization and employers should be able to track it from time-to-time.
 Experts suggest that these surveys should be sent out quarterly, that’s frequent enough that the employees won’t be irritable about filling it.